evertonwilliamsjr/ELK_Stack_Project/README.md

 - **Which file is the playbook?
 Where do you copy it?**
 - For Ansible we created the _ansible-playbook.yml_ as our playbook which was created in `/etc/ansible/` directory.
 See [Ansible Playbook](https://github.com/bodmoncyba/GT_Cybersecurity_Project/blob/main/Ansible/ansible-playbook.yml) for final solution.

--For Filebeat we created _filbeat-playbook.yml_ as our playbook and copied it to `/etc/ansible/roles/filebeat-playbook.yml`.
+  - For Filebeat we created _filbeat-playbook.yml_ as our playbook and copied it to `/etc/ansible/roles/filebeat-playbook.yml`.
 See [Filebeat Playbook](https://github.com/bodmoncyba/GT_Cybersecurity_Project/blob/main/Ansible/roles/filebeat-playbook.yml) for final solution.

-- - For Metricbeat we created _metricbeat-playbook.yml_ as our playbook and copied it to `/etc/ansible/roles/metricbeat-playbook.yml`.
+  - For Metricbeat we created _metricbeat-playbook.yml_ as our playbook and copied it to `/etc/ansible/roles/metricbeat-playbook.yml`.
 See [Metricbeat Playbook](https://github.com/bodmoncyba/GT_Cybersecurity_Project/blob/main/Ansible/filebeat-playbook.yml) for final solution.

 **Which file do you update to make Ansible run the playbook on a specific machine?**
 - You have to edit the ansible _hosts_ file and list the private IP addresses of the webservers that need to be accessed.